Concepts

 MDCB

 Mutual TLS configuration in an MDCB environment has specific requirements.
-An MDCB environment usually consists of a management environment and slaves who, using MDCB, sync configuration.
-The Management and slave environments usually do not share any secrets; thus a certificate with private keys encoded with secret in management Gateway will not be accessible to slaves.
+An MDCB environment consists of a Control Plane and multiple Data Planes that, using MDCB, sync configuration.
+The Control Plane and Data Plane deployments usually do not share any secrets; thus a certificate with private keys encoded with secret in the Control Plane will not be accessible to Data Plane gateways.

-At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.
+At the TLS level, authorization means allowing only clients who provide client certificates that are verified and trusted by the server.

 From the Tyk Dashboard, to do the same from the API Designer Core settings section you need to select Mutual TLS authentication mode from the Authentication section, and allow the certificates using the built-in widget, as below: